 Another problem I’ve found with mats on the inside is that they just don’t fit well, that you end up in a tight sausage of fabric, which tends to show the bag is a sleeping bag cover, not a bivvy bag, which should be big enough to move around in (take off boots, sort gear under the cover of the cowl, piss in your mate’s cup etc).
 Make that mat a very thick one, like the Exped down or synth mats and you can have a problem.
 For this reason, I often go for XL bags, as they have more space, plus you can sit up in them on ledges etc while inside (spend a day or two sat in a bivvy bag and you’ll know what I’m talking about)

-As for me, well I don’t think anyone makes a bivvy bag that suits my specs anymore (there used to be loads, but alpine climbing, like proper balls out stuff, sleeping on ledges, or on your mates knee, is a dying game, perhaps because those that enjoy it the most tend to die doing it, a Russian roulette club) and so I need to make my own.
-This DIY (Don’t Involved Yourself) option is actually super simple and can be pretty cheap, with Goretex and eVent and other fabrics (plus patterns) to be found on the web.
-Sewing is easy (done on any sewing machines), with seams either tape or sealed with seamgrip.
+As for me, well I don’t think anyone makes a bivvy bag that suits my specs anymore (there used to be loads, but alpine climbing, like proper balls-out stuff, sleeping on ledges, or on your mate’s knee, is a dying game, perhaps because those that enjoy it the most tend to die doing it, a Russian roulette club) and so I need to make my own.
+This DIY (Don’t Involve Yourself) option is actually super simple and can be pretty cheap, with Goretex and eVent and other fabrics (plus patterns) to be found on the web.
+Sewing is easy (done on any sewing machines), with seams either tape or sealed with Seamgrip.
 I tend to only use my own bags these days, making single and double bags of various designs with the following critical design features:

-Large enough to be able to take take boots on or off.
+- Large enough to be able to take boots on or off.